port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/code-quality-security/sonarqube.md

 This workflow will run the SonarQube integration once and then exit, this is useful for **one time** ingestion of data.

 :::warning

-Using this workflow means that the integration will not be able to update Port in real time using webhooks.

 If you want the integration to update Port in real time using webhooks you should use the [Real Time & Always On](?installation-methods=real-time-always-on#installation) installation option
 :::